Waiting on a background check can be stressful, especially when a job offer, volunteer placement, or start date depends on it.

 Always consult legal counsel before proceeding.

-Tell candidates most checks take 1-3 days but may take longer.
+Set Realistic Expectations Early: Tell candidates that most checks take 1-3 days but may take longer.

 Bchex minimizes delays by offering: